Inland Training Courses are conducted by Certified Instructors with a solid background in Safety & Shooting Skills;

 Additionally, Ken taught under contract to the Federal Government's Homeland Security Department, working with Federal Flight Deck Officers who are Pilots that have been Deputized and armed to defend their aircraft against terrorists.

 Because of Ken's background, training, and experience, he brings a wealth of knowledge and skills in tactical shooting scenarios that our Students can take advantage of and benefit from.

-Ken's "Day Job" is working for United Airlines as a 747 Pilot.
+Before retiring in 2017, Ken's "Day Job" was working for United Airlines as a 747 Pilot.
 All that time in college teaching and surviving with firearms was to obtain his degree in Aeronautical Operations.
 After graduation, he worked as a pilot in several jobs, "working his way up".
 In the 1980's, he owned and operated a Flight School (Pacific Flight) at Riverside Airport, where he was the Chief Flight Instructor, the Chief Pilot, the Director of Operations, and the janitor.
 He managed 23 airplanes, 3 helicopters, and over 30 full-time employees in the Flight School, the Air Charter business, Aircraft Maintenance Facility, and Fueling Service.
 Many people he taught to fly are now airline pilots for various airlines.
 He has also served as an instructor and Evaluator for United Airlines.

 As you might guess, Inland Training has an Aviation Division.
 If you'd like to learn to fly, visit http://www.inlandflight.com/

 With vast experience as a teacher in both Aviation and Law Enforcement Firearms, Ken's teaching skills and abilities are a welcome addition to Inland Training.